 Here Are the Benefits of Using Propane as Your Source of Power

-The Shelf Life of Propane Is Infinite
+Shelf Life of Propane

 The generator is an excellent safety net, but not one that you hope to use too much.
 Propane does not have an expiry date and does not need extra stabilizers for prolonged storage, so there is no need to worry that your propane-powered generator will not run in cold weather.
 It would help if you were sure that your generator would be available when you need it.